 This all probably makes Grangemouth sound a very unattractive place, and it has to be admitted that even its best friends would stop short of describing the town as "pretty".
 But there are pleasant finds to be made, not least the large Zetland Park in the heart of the town, and a surprising range of housing, from utility to luxury in each era of the town's development.
 In front of the main entrance to Zetland Park is the town's war memorial, unveiled in 1919.
 Designed by Sir John Burnet this surprised everyone, including those who thought they were managing its design and funding, by being topped by a huge statue of the British Lion with its teeth firmly embedded in the German Eagle.

-But maybe the saddest thing about Grangemouth is something that has now completely disappeared.
+Perhaps the saddest thing about Grangemouth is something that has now completely disappeared.
 In the early 1900s a visitor to Grangemouth wrote: "The Old Town is the more picturesque part of the port.
 It is married to the water like a second Venice, but a Venice of the north, with quaint grey stone buildings jostling with wharves, boatslips, workshops, inns with a nautical flavour, warehouses and timber basins.
 It is a crowded place, but has enchanting vistas down old-fashioned streets and lanes, abutting in waterways where sea-fowl float and disturb the placid reflections of the wealthy merchants of the last century, houses whose nobly proportioned rooms have long since been converted to other purposes."
-It is scarcely believable, but by April 2007 the Old Town, in its entirety, had disappeared save for one small and very derelict group of buildings, shown on the right: and even this had gone by August 2010.
+It is scarcely believable, but by April 2007 the Old Town, in its entirety, had disappeared save for one small and very derelict group of buildings, shown on this page: and even this was subsequently demolished.

 The Old Town was swept away in much the same spirit that led to the filling-in of the last mile or so of the Forth and Clyde Canal into the town after the canal closed in 1963.
-When the canal was restored in the 2001 Millennium Link Project, this lack of an eastern end was overcome by a diversion which took the canal to a new basin on the River Carron to the west of the town.
+That has since been put right.
+When the canal was restored as part of the Millennium Link Project, this lack of an eastern end was overcome by a diversion which took the canal to a new sea loch on the River Carron to the west of the town.
 Sadly there is no such easy remedy available to overcome the truly monumental short-sightedness of those responsible for utterly destroying Grangemouth's Old Town, its "Venice of the north".